adonix-org/cloud-spark/README.md

 ## :arrow_right: Basic Worker

-As shown in the [Quickstart](#rocket-quickstart), BasicWorker is the base class for building Cloudflare Workers with this library.
+As shown in the [Quickstart](#rocket-quickstart), BasicWorker is the base class for building Cloudflare Workers with CloudSpark.
 It handles common tasks, including:

 - Dispatching incoming HTTP requests to the corresponding handler (GET, POST, PUT, etc.).
 - Providing defaults for standard HTTP behavior, such as HEAD requests and OPTIONS responses.